tinkerspy/Automaton/README.md

 # Automaton

-Automaton Finite State Machine Library
+Automaton - Reactive State Machine Framework for Arduino

 Read the [Wiki](https://github.com/tinkerspy/Automaton/wiki) for more information.